 “Oleracea” means “potherb” or “cabbage” in vague Latin parlance.
-Etymologically, the name is based on the fact that the aforementioned weed was lush with it’s “head” and so good for stews in the “pot”.
-Regardless, we need to now marvel in the variety innate to this lovely plant:
+Etymologically, the name is based on the fact that the aforementioned modest weed was lush with it’s “head” and so good for stews in the “pot”.
+Regardless, we should marvel in the variety innate to this lovely plant:

 The tight, bumpy white “curd” forming a cauliflower head results from extensive proliferation of many mutant inflorescence meristems on top of the initial inflorescence branches that become arrested at the inflorescence meristem stage.
 They never elongate into more inflorescence or produce floral meristem.
 If cauliflower is left to develop instead of being picked when the curd is at its most dense, as is preferable in the kitchen, the curd would loosen and about 10% of the inflorescence meristem would go on to produce floral meristem and finally flowers, which is why we have cauliflower seeds at all.
 Broccoli shares inflorescence meristem proliferation followed by arrested inflorescence development with cauliflower, although broccoli’s inflorescence meristems do go on to produce floral meristem and initiate floral development before further expansion of the inflorescence ceases.